dantleech/blog/content/posts/2026/05-09-day-14/index.md

 As I type this I'm incredibly tired (I need to sit down after climbing a flight of stairs).
 My bum hurts (🎉).
 Possibly I'm hungry too, I'm not sure.

+---

+[^ampsite]: wild camping didn't occur to me, although there are of course
+    plentiful opportunities.
+Possibly the reason occur to me is the reason I didn't want to stay on a campsite: It's fucking cold at night.